skpr/cluster-metrics/README.md

 # Cluster Metrics

-This is a simple app to periodically query a Kubernetes cluster to get some metrics, and log them in AWS Embedded Metrics format.
+This is a simple app to periodically query a Kubernetes cluster to get some metrics.
+It pushes high level pod status metrics to CloudWatch, and logs more detailed metrics to stdout.

 ## Usage